Download this document as a PDF: WASPA Constitution

 14. Legal Personality

-14.1 WASPA shall be a juristic person capable of acquiring rights, incurring obligations, entering into legal transactions and of suing and being sued in its own name.
+14.1 WASPA shall be a juristic person, existing in its own right, separately from its members, capable of acquiring rights, incurring obligations, owning property and other possessions, entering into legal transactions and of suing and being sued in its own name.

 15.1 WASPA indemnifies, in so far as is possible in law, all office bearers, staff and service providers, against any liability that arises out of the bona fide and responsible execution of their duties and projects on behalf of WASPA.
 Such indemnity does not extend to duties that are executed without the knowledge or instruction of WASPA, nor does it extend to the grossly negligent or fraudulent execution of such duties.